 - Large Ham: Oscar acts this way all the time.
 Lily calls him on it, calling him "Cheap ham!" as he's theatrically threatening to kill himself.

-- Ms. Fanservice: That bra-and-panties ensemble that Lombard wears in her apartment never would have been allowed if this film had been made just a little bit later, after Hollywood cracked down on The Hays Code.
+- Lingerie Scene: That bra-and-panties ensemble that Lombard wears in her apartment would never have been allowed if this film had been made just a little bit later, after Hollywood cracked down on The Hays Code.

 - Stage Name: Mildred Plotka to Lily Garland.

 - The Svengali: Oscar wants to be this, which Lily lampshades when she says "I'm no Trilby!".

 - Those Two Guys: Oscar's two bumbling assistants, the nervous, jittery Oliver and the Deadpan Snarker Owen O'Malley (Roscoe Karns).

 - Time Skip: Three years after the play's a hit, to demonstrate that the bloom is off the relationship, and then another time skip of unclear duration that establishes that Lily has become a big movie star while Oscar's career as a theater producer is in the toilet.

 - Title Drop: The train to New York is the 20th Century Limited, which was a real train.